Oligodendrogliomas usually form in the cerebral white matter in the front of the brain.

 Treatment usually includes surgery to remove as much of the tumor as possible.
 Radiation therapy is often used to kill remaining cancer cells.
 Chemotherapy may also be used.

-Survival rates for children with oligodendroglioma depend on the tumor grade and success of surgery.
+Survival rates for pediatric oligodendroglioma depend on the tumor grade and success of surgery.
 Patients with low-grade tumors that are completely removed by surgery have a survival rate above 90%.

 Your child’s care team is the best source of information about your child’s case.